Adam Foroughi: Early life and education

 Born in 1980, Foroughi's family emigrated to the United States to escape the destruction caused by Iraq-Iran War.
-Arash grew up in Laguna Niguel, California, where his father Marty had a successful construction company.
+Adam grew up in Laguna Niguel, California, where his father Marty had a successful construction company.
 He attended Aliso Niguel High School and then went on to study at the University of California, Berkeley, earning a Bachelor of Arts in economics.

 Career

 Upon graduating from Berkeley, Foroughi worked as a derivatives trader.
 Later, he founded two marketing companies before starting AppLovin.

 In 2012, Foroughi co-founded AppLovin along with friends John Krystynak and Andrew Karam.

 On April 15, 2021, AppLovin became a public company after an initial public offering (IPO), with a total valuation of approximately $24 billion.
 As a result of AppLovin's successful IPO, Foroughi's net worth rose to an estimated $2 billion.

-In 2023, Foroughi's total compensation from AppLovin was $83.4 million, up 79,783% from the previous year and representing a CEO-to-median worker pay ratio of 795-to-1 for the company, as well as making Foroughi the eighth highest paid CEO in the US that year.
+In 2023, Foroughi's total compensation from AppLovin was $83.4 million making him the eighth highest paid CEO in the US that year.